michaelmcroskey/OSProject5/README.md

 <img src="images/vm1.gif" width="500">

-TEMPLATE TEXT BELOW

-Operating Systems Project 4 is an SEO-Optimization tool that tracks how often specified keywords appear on certain websites by constantly fetching and parsing those websites via [libcurl](https://curl.haxx.se/libcurl/).
-The project utilizes multi-threading, mutex locks, and conditional variables to ensure thread-safety with global resources such as boolean values and queues.
-A user will edit configuration files, specify the terms to search and URLs to access, and then run `site-tester` to constantly output processed word count data into CSV files.
+Operating Systems Project 5 is a page fault handler tool that will trap page faults and identify the correct course of action, which generally means updating the page table, and moving data back and forth between the disk and physical memory.
+The OS course at Notre Dame provided us with code that implements a "virtual" page table and a "virtual" disk and so our job was to handle any page fault errors that could result.
+A user will run `./virtmem NUM_PAGES NUM_FRAMES PAGE_REPLACEMENT_ALGORITHM PROGRAM` and the output will report (1) the number of page faults, (2) the number of disk writes, (3) the number of disk reads and the (4) result of the `PROGRAM` chosen.

 ## Files
 1. **`site-tester.cpp`**: Given a configuration file argument, it uses producer/consumer threads to fetch websites and parse fetched content to count the occurrences of defined queries in real time